 Power BI Column Chart is very useful to compare the categorical data visually.
-For example, If we want to compare Sales by Product Group, or Color then we can use this column chart.
+For example, If we want to compare Sales by Product Group, or Color, then we can use this Power BI column chart.

 How to Create a Column Chart in Power BI

-Drag and Drop the Sales Amount from Fields section to Canvas will automatically create a Column Chart as shown in below screenshot.
+Drag and Drop the Sales Amount from Fields section to Canvas automatically create a Column Chart, as have shown in the below screenshot.

-Next, let me add Color field to Axis to create a column Chart that shows Sales Amount by product Color.
+Next, let me add Color field to Axis to create a column chart that shows Sales Amount by the product Color.

 Create a Column Chart in Power BI – Approach 2

-When you click on the Column Chart under the Visualization section will automatically create a Column Chart as shown in below screenshot.
+When you click on the Column Chart under the Visualization section, it automatically creates a Column Chart, as shown in the below screenshot.

-In order to add data to Power BI Column Chart, we have to add required fields:
+To add data to the Power BI Column Chart, we have to add the required fields:

 - Axis: Please specify the Column that divides the Bars.

-Let me drag the Sales Amount from Fields section to Values field.
+Let me drag the Sales Amount from the Fields section to the Values field.

-And you can see, Power BI has created a column chart for you
+And you can see, it has created a column chart for you

-Next, add Product Color to Axis field.
-You can do this by dragging Color to Axis section, or Check mark the Color column
+Next, add Product Color to the Axis field.
+You can do this by dragging Color to Axis section, or Checkmark the Color column

 Power BI Column chart has one more property called Color Saturation.
 Let me add Order Quantity to saturate the Color from Light to dark.
 From the below screenshot you can see, all Product Colors apart from NA are light

-It’s because Order Quantity is high for NA color products but the sale amount is very less.
-Whereas Sales Amount of Black color products is High but the number of orders are very less.
+It’s because the Order Quantity is high for NA color products, but the sale amount is very less.
+Whereas the Sales Amount of Black color products is High, but the number of orders is very less.

-Let me do some quick formatting to this Power BI Column Chart
+Let me do some quick formatting to this Column Chart

-NOTE: I suggest you to refer Format Column Chart article to understand the steps involved in formatting Bar Colors, Data Color, background Color, Title, Axis fonts and colors.
+NOTE: I suggest you refer to the Format Column Chart article to understand the steps involved in formatting Bar Colors, Data Color, Background Color, Title, Axis fonts, and colors.